turbot/steampipe-plugin-aws/docs/tables/aws_account_alternate_contact.md

-# Table: aws_account_alternate_contact
+---
+title: "Table: aws_account_alternate_contact - Query AWS Account Alternate Contact using SQL"

-Contains the details of the billing, operations, and security alternate contacts associated with an AWS account.
+description: "Allows users to query AWS Account Alternate Contact to fetch details about the alternate contacts associated with an AWS account."

-This table supports the optional list key column `linked_account_id`, with the following requirements:
-- The caller must be an identity in the [organization's management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#account) or a delegated administrator account.
-- The specified account ID must also be a member account in the same organization.
-- The organization must have [all features enabled](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html).
-- The organization must have [trusted access](https://docs.aws.amazon.com/accounts/latest/reference/using-orgs-trusted-access.html) enabled for the Account Management service.
+---

+# Table: aws_account_alternate_contact - Query AWS Account Alternate Contact using SQL

+The `aws_account_alternate_contact` table in Steampipe provides information about the alternate contacts associated with an AWS account.
+This table allows DevOps engineers and AWS administrators to query alternate contact-specific details, including the contact type, name, title, email, and phone number.
+Users can utilize this table to gather insights on alternate contacts, such as their role in the organization, their contact information, and more.
+The schema outlines the various attributes of the AWS Account Alternate Contact, including the account id, contact type, name, title, email, and phone number.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_account_alternate_contact` table, you can use the `.inspect aws_account_alternate_contact` command in Steampipe.

+### Key columns:

+- `account_id`: The AWS account ID associated with the alternate contact.
+This column is useful for joining with other tables to fetch account-specific information.
+- `contact_type`: The type of the alternate contact (e.g., BILLING, OPERATIONS, SECURITY).
+This column is useful for filtering the alternate contacts based on their role in the organization.
+- `email`: The email of the alternate contact.
+This column is useful for communication purposes.

 ## Examples